andgineer/TRegExpr/docs/regexp_syntax.rst

     (
     (abc) \# comment 1
-      |   \# You can use spaces to format r.e. - TRegExpr ignores it
+      |   \# you can use spaces to format r.e. - TRegExpr ignores it
     (efg) \# comment 2
     )